|

 - Competition

-- Date of main competition
+- Date of the main competition

 - National and Area Championships

-- School , University competitions
+- School, University competitions

 - Required qualification times for competitions

-- Fixture lists - Club, County etc.
+- Fixture lists - Club, County, etc.

 - Open Meetings